THE COLONIAL BULLDOG

 Wealden Council and Sussex police were at the end of their tether.
 The African Bulldog was unraveling their corrupt empire, with every case he won.
 This was undermining public confidence in the Wealden area.
 And the Colonial kept pushing for an investigation, which the police steadfastly parried.
 They knew he was immune to their Gestapo style enforcement raids.
 And the public were reading about his exploits on two dedicated websites.
 Something drastic had to be done.
 Wealden had been party to the raid in Hastings, on James Ashley's flat.
 Providing misleading evidence to elicit an armed raid.
 In 1998 WC asked Hailsham police for their help.
 But they could not mount an armed raid, because Victor had written in to complain about WC's David Phillips.
 A site visit by an Inspector revealed there were no firearms on the premises, as alleged by WC.
 Derek Holness was the chief executive at the time.

 Then a golden opportunity presented itself, Victor has split up with a councillor's daughter.
-The councillor was a prominent Mason who had worked with Sussex police on other matters.
+The councillor was a prominent Mason who had worked with Sussex police on other matters, despite a criminal record.
 The daughter was a single mum, who had vowed to "get" Victor, should he leave her.
 The councillor wanted revenge for the Colonial, calling off an engagement to his daughter.
 Only natural.
-But it is not natural to coach and nurse a lie, to gain revenge.
+But it is not natural to coach and nurse a lie of such magnitude, to gain revenge.
+Though, some women will take things to extreme, as portrayed in the famous film 'Fatal Attraction,' from where the phrase "Bunny Boiler" was coined.

 It was (allegedly and apparently) a simple matter to persuade the mother to testify against him, alleging that her daughter had been sexually abused.
 The police were only too pleased at this opportunity to discredit the African Bulldog.
 The newspapers piled in, and the radio.